 Osteopath for Hip Pain?
 In below article we will discuss how an Osteopath can help with your hip pain.
-At Wellthy Clinic we offer Osteopath, Pilates and Nutritionist services to help support you with your hip pain recovery.
+At Wellthy Clinic we offer alternative treatments to help support you with your hip pain recovery.

 Where is Hip Pain Felt?

 Hip pain can be felt deep into the hip joint but can also refer into your buttock, groin and sometimes down the front of your thigh.
-These pain referrals are similiar to lower back pain it is therefore important to gain a diagnosis to establish the cause of your symptoms.
+Pain referrals are common to your groin pain and are similar to lower back pain.
+Therefore important to gain a diagnosis from our London Osteopath to establish the cause of your symptoms.

 What Causes Hip Pain?